Kia XCeed hatchback - MPG, running costs & CO2

 Kia XCeed petrol and diesel engines offer middling economy but hybrid’s running costs impress

-A plug-in hybrid Kia XCeed has now been launched, sharing the same powertrain as the Kia Niro, which uses a 1.6-litre petrol engine, 8.9kWh battery pack and electric motor for an EV range of up to 36 miles.
-You’ll need to keep the battery topped up to see the best fuel economy figures.
+A plug-in hybrid Kia XCeed is also available at the top of the range, fitted with a 1.6-litre petrol engine, 8.9kWh battery pack and electric motor for an EV range of around 30 miles.
+You’ll need to keep the battery topped up to see the best fuel economy figures; drive with the battery depleted and you’ll achieve up to 40mpg or so.

 Kia XCeed MPG & CO2

 The standard XCeed offers decent (if not class-leading) fuel-efficiency figures, close to those of the Ford Focus Active.
-The smallest 1.0-litre T-GDI petrol can manage up to 45.2mpg with CO2 emissions of 140g/km, making it fairly expensive for company-car drivers.
+The smallest 1.0-litre T-GDI petrol can manage up to 47.1mpg with CO2 emissions of 136g/km, making it fairly expensive for company-car drivers but reasonable for private buyers with a low or medium annual mileage.
+However, this engine isn’t being offered with the facelifted XCeed to begin with.

-It’s the plug-in hybrid that makes the best choice for company-car drivers; its 32g/km CO2 output means BiK will cost about a third of the petrol and diesel models.
-The XCeed PHEV is an expensive choice for private buyers, but the 36-mile range is commendable and it’s said to manage up to 201.8mpg.
+It’s the plug-in hybrid that makes the best choice for company-car drivers; its 32g/km CO2 output means Benefit-in-Kind (BiK) will cost about a third of the petrol and diesel models.
+The XCeed Plug-in hybrid (PHEV) is an expensive choice for private buyers, but the 33-mile range is commendable and it’s said to manage over 200mpg.
+Bear in mind that you’ll need to regularly charge the battery to get anywhere near its official economy figures.
+Long motorway journeys that rely heavily on the petrol engine won’t be particularly economical either, as is the case with the majority of plug-in hybrids.

-Insurance groups start from just 12 for the 1.0-litre petrol engine in '3' trim, with the '2' version of the same engine in group 15, presumably because it has less safety kit fitted.
-The 1.6-litre diesel is in group 15, while the 1.4-litre petrol sits in groups 16 or 18 depending on trim level.
+Insurance groups start from just 12 for the 1.0-litre petrol engine in '3' trim, with the '2' version of the same engine placed in group 15, presumably because it has less safety kit fitted.
+The 1.6-litre diesel is in group 15, while the 1.5-litre petrol sits in groups 18 or 19 depending on the gearbox chosen.
 PHEV models are in group 18 too.

 Kia's generous warranty has been key to the brand’s success and its seven-year/100,000 mile warranty also covers the XCeed.
 It certainly looks appealing next to the three-year/60,000-mile cover offered with the Focus Active and Volkswagen T-Roc.